projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-vm-management.rst

 cycle method.
 SOS-LCS heartbeat can also set RTC timer to IOC.

 SOS-LCS handles SHUTDOWN, SUSPEND, and REBOOT acrn-manager messages request from Acrnd.
-When these messages are received, SOS-LCS switchs IOC power cycle method to shutdown, suspend, and reboot, respectively.
+When these messages are received, SOS-LCS switches IOC power cycle method to shutdown, suspend, and reboot, respectively.

 SOS-LCS handles WAKEUP_REASON acrn-manager messages request from Acrnd.